 Breaking a Lease in California

-Simply put, this means leaving before the expiry of a fixed-term agreement.
+Simply put, this means leaving before the expiry of a fixed-term lease and leaving you to find a new tenant.

-Under California law, breaking a lease early carries a number of consequences.
+Breaking a lease before the term ends carries a number of consequences.
 They include:

 - Difficulty renting a new place.
 Most landlords ask for rental references or review prospective tenants’ credit reports.
 With information like an eviction, poor rent payment habits, or breach of contract on your report, getting a new place to rent might prove challenging.